What is an insurance write off?

 What happens if I still owe money on my vehicle when it’s written off?

-Whatever you decide, it’s key to continue speaking to your provider and to make sure they know where you stand.
-If money is tight and you’re worried about repayments, contact your provider straight away and they should be able to help.
+Whatever you decide, it’s key to continue speaking to your finance provider so they know where you stand.

 Should I buy a written-off car?

-Buying a written-off car can work out as a good deal but there are things to bear in mind when deciding whether it’s the right option for you.
+Buying a written-off car can be a good deal, but there are things to bear in mind when deciding whether it’s the right option for you.
 You might also want to get the car professionally checked out before you buy it.

 If a car is classified as a Category A or B write-off, it should be scrapped, which means you should avoid it completely.
 Category B write-offs could be worth buying for parts, but parts only.

-When valuing a previously written-off car, you should keep the potential resale value in mind as well.
-You’ll probably find that the car holds much less value if you decide to resell.
+When buying a previously written-off car, you should keep the potential resale value in mind.
 While it may be a bargain for you now, you’ll probably have to sell it as a bargain too.

 Can I get insurance for a written off car?